by Bruce Dunlavy (My blog home page and index of other posts may be found here.)

 Being rich – even as rich as Trump – should not ipso facto disqualify a person from public office.
 There have certainly been rich American presidents.
 George Washington was the richest man in Virginia, and possibly in the whole country.
 The two Roosevelts were from a wealthy extended family, as were Kennedy and the two Bushes.
 Likewise, just having money, whether inherited or earned, does not automatically mean an understanding of or ability in government service operations.
 Neither does business success.
 The last two men who became president by touting their business credentials were George Bush the Younger and Herbert Hoover, if that tells you anything.

 Like a Roosevelt, Kennedy, or Bush, Trump made his money the old-fashioned way – he inherited it.
-Trump was given tens (possibly hundreds) of millions of dollars and turned it into a few billion.
+Trump was given tens (maybe hundreds) of millions of dollars and turned it into (supposedly) a billion or more.
 Mostly he did it by real-estate investment and development, but in that line you have an advantage that government doesn’t have.
 Trump has numerous bankruptcies on his record – evidence of capital ventures that were unsuccessful as businesses.
 It was not Trump himself, however, who declared bankruptcy and stiffed the people he owed money to.
 It was his businesses, which are set up as independent entities.

 A government can’t put everything in the name of some invented corporation, take all the profit for itself while the corporation incurs all the debt, and then declare the corporation bankrupt and walk away.
 A national government with a fiat currency is not allowed to just declare bankruptcy and start all over again with its debt erased.
 For more on the function of a National Debt, see my earlier post here.